learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 ### Check Your Work

 Type `learn whoami` in the terminal.
-If you see a message with your name, username, and email, you've successfully configured the gem.
+If you see a message with your name, username, and email, continue to the next lesson, **Verify and Troubleshoot Your Environment Setup on macOS**.

 [base]: https://base.flatironschool.com/account/manage